 Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

-This unusual and extremely rare, vintage Rolex with its silver, star-shaped case and gem set bezel, was one of the watches sold from our eBay business listing.
+This unusual and extremely rare, vintage Rolex with its silver, star-shaped case and gem set bezel, was one of the watches sold early on from our eBay Business Listing.
 It now forms part of a private collection.

 The watch has strong Art Deco characteristics and a prominent celestial motif.
 The bezel is in the shape of a six-sided star and the crown bears a small moon and star emblem.